SEGL in Washington, DC

 Dinner on Sunday is followed by Dorm Meeting with residential faculty.
 This is a time for students to bring ideas and reflections that will make the SEGL experience more meaningful for everyone.

 There is no formal dress code at SEGL, although students are asked to follow our dress guidelines, which are non-gender specific and were created with input from many generations of SEGL students.
 At times - sometimes two or three occasions per week - SEGL asks that students dress professionally for a site visit or guest speaker.
 In these instances, students should plan to dress to align with the expectations the offices, agencies, and experts with whom we are interacting.

 SEGL values the role of physical fitness in a student’s experience!
 Students have time for exercise most afternoons, perhaps in the form of a game of soccer on the National Mall or a group run throughout DC.
 Students may also obtain parental permission to exercise on their own to keep up with special training plans.
 If enough students within a semester are interested, the School can take advantage of a group rate at a local gym.
 The School requires students to exercise three times per week.

-Students should bring a laptop computer if they have access to one; SEGL also has a limited number of loaner computers available.
+Students should bring a laptop computer (their "one screen") to complete academic work.
+(The School has a limited number of loaner laptops for those who need them.)
 Both the Academic building and Residence have wireless Internet access and printers for student use.
 Students use their own personal/school email address and are not assigned a separate SEGL account.
-On the recommendation of past semesters, SEGL students take a four-week phone break at the beginning of each semester, meaning they do not have access to their personal cell/smart phones during this time.
-This period helps students focus on building strong relationships and study habits, and helps provide the best possible opportunity to fulfill SEGL’s mission.

 Getting Around DC